Cecilapp/theme-pwa/README.md

 ```

 > [!NOTE]
 > The `icons` section is optional.
-If not provided, the theme will generate a default set of icons based on the `icon.png` (and `icon-maskable.png`) file in the _assets_ directory of your website.
+If not provided, the theme will generate a default set of icons based on the `icon.png` file in the _assets_ directory of your website.

 > [!TIP]
 > Create your own [maskable icons](https://web.dev/articles/maskable-icon) with [Maskable.app](https://maskable.app/editor).